p0bailey/ansible-postgresql/README.md

 dbpassword: vagrant #change this to a strong one!
 ```

-##Authorized subnet or ip, in case of signle ip use /32 notation.
+##Authorized subnet or IP; in case of single IP use /32 notation.

 ```
 auth_ip: 192.168.56.0/24